captainion2119/HV_GAIA/README.md

 python -m hv_ctf.app
 ```

 This will start a basic Flask app with SQLite database support.
-The app includes
+The app now
-user registration/login, team creation and joining, a simple challenge workflow,
-and a scoreboard that shows both team and individual scores.

-## Roadmap
+renders HTML templates for registration, login, challenges, and the scoreboard.
+Users can create and join teams, solve challenges, and view scores for both
+teams and individuals.

+- [x] Support plugins and custom challenge types

 - [ ] Integrate CTFd components or use CTFd as a dependency
 - [x] Add user authentication and team management